Clowntact COCO Jam! with Josh Luckens, Tom Cryan and Sarah Zucchero – Regiter Now!

 COCO Jam Details

-If you have NOT been to Earthdance, we ask that you only sign up for either Thanksgiving Day, the full jam or Friday through Sunday option.
-This will allow us to better welcome you and orient you to Earthdance during our Opening Circle on Friday, November 28th at 10am.
+• If you have NOT been to Earthdance, we ask that you only sign up for FULL JAM option.
+This will allow us to better welcome you and orient you to Earthdance during our Opening Circle on Friday, March 6th at 10am.

-Opening Circle: Friday, November 28th at 10am.
-Newcomers must attend.
+• Opening Circle: Friday, March 6th at 10am.
+ALL Clowntact Jammers must attend.

-Saturday Drop-In (Only for folks who’ve been to Earthdance before): Arrive Saturday, November 29th starting 8am.
+• Saturday Drop-In (Only for folks who’ve been to Earthdance before): Arrive Saturday, March 7thth starting 8am.
 Departure at 10pm day of.

 Our Fees Explained